Reliable High-Power Controlfor when regular switches won’t work

 Connect the black ground wire (with red ring terminal) to the auto chassis.
 Then, connect the control circuit wire(s) to your switch inputs, with outputs connected to the appropriate screw terminals.

 Connect your loads to the appropriate screw terminals.
 Ground your loads.
 See the 4, 6, and 8 relay box diagrams above.
-In addition to regular N.O. circuits for each relay, the RCP4 has 1 optional N.C. circuit, the RCP6 has 2 optional N.C. circuits, and the RCP8 has 3 optional N.C. circuits.
+In addition to regular N.O. circuits for each relay, each RCP has 1 optional N.C. circuit.